jaytaylor/python-twitter-api/README.md

+Update: 2012-04-30 I don't have time to maintain this separate fork anymore.
+I will leave it available but if you have problems I would suggest using the python-twitter library from google code.

-This project is a fork of http://code.google.com/p/python-twitter/, which improvements and enhancements.
+This project is a fork of http://code.google.com/p/python-twitter/, with improvements and enhancements.

 Features:
     -Automatically retrieve OAuth tokens programmatically, without the user having to visit Twitter.com